 We’ve already covered how copy and content are different…but then, wouldn’t you know it, the business world goes and confuses the concepts by creating the term “content strategy.”
 What is it?
 What does a content strategist do?
+Can copywriters apply for content strategist jobs?
 (And how does it differ from “content marketing?”)
-Read on…

-As I alluded to earlier, “content strategy” is one of those occasions in which the general business world confuses content and copy.
+“Content strategy” is one of those occasions in which the general business world confuses content and copy.
 Copy, as you know, is wording that sells or persuades someone to take action.
 Content, on the other hand, is wording that entertains, inspires or educates.
-Copy is the wording on a company’s home page, content is the wording in their blog posts.
+To give a more concrete example, copy is the wording on a company’s homepage, content is the wording in their blog posts.

 A content strategist, though, is thinking of the big picture and actually planning what the messaging will be across the entire interaction.
-(Depending on this person’s role and the size of the company, they may or may not be doing the copywriting, as well.)
-Whereas the copywriter is considering a piece of the puzzle, the content strategist is considering and assembling the whole puzzle.
+Depending on this person’s role and the size of the company, they may or may not be doing the copywriting, as well.
+Often, they’ll also be responsible for editing work as well as publishing it, too.

 Content strategists are usually people who have a strong and extensive background in copywriting, paired with a solid grasp of user experience design and an understanding of technical possibilities and limitations.